jwstegemann/fritz2/README.md

 ## Inspiration

 fritz2 is hugely inspired by the great [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala).
 Later we discovered that a lot of those concepts are described independently in [Meiosis](https://meiosis.js.org/).

+## Leave us a star...

+If you like the idea of a lightweight pure Kotlin implementation for building reactive web apps, please give us a star on github.
+Thank you.